VirtualPlanetaryLaboratory/bigplanet/docs/commandline.rst

 Command Line Usage
 ==================

-Using ``bigplanet` on the command line is relatively straight forward.
-After a suite of simulations (set up with `vspace <../vspace>`_) has completed, simply run the following command in the in the command line:
+Using ``bigplanet`` on the command line is relatively straight forward.
+After a suite of simulations (set up with `vspace <https://github.com/VirtualPlanetaryLaboratory/vspace>`_) has completed, simply run the following command in the in the command line:

 .. code-block:: bash

     bigplanet <input file> -c [number of cores] -m [email] -aoqv

-where the input file is the bpl.in file, which is explained here.
+where the input file is the bpl.in file, which is explained `here <filetypes>`_.

 There are three optional arguments: